evolution-gaming/kafka-flow/docs/overview.md

 For sake of simplicity, all the examples assume the following is in the scope.
-Saying that, the library is written and prepared for, so called, Tagless Final stype of programming.
+Saying that, the library is written and prepared for, so called, Tagless Final style of programming.
 One does not have to use `IO` directly.
 Actually, the main "dog food" application is written in Tagless Final style.
 ```scala mdoc:silent
 import cats.effect.IO